 9780521410922

-The aim of this book is to question assumptions about the nature of the Augustan era through an exploration of Jacobite ideology.
-Taking as its starting point the fundamental ambivalence of the Augustan concept the author studies canonical and non-canonical literature and uncovers the 'four nations' literary history of the period defined in terms of a struggle for control of the language of authority between Jacobite and Hanoverian writers.
-This struggle is seen to have crystallized Irish and Scottish opposition to the British state.
-The Jacobite cause generated powerful popular literature and the sources explored include ballads, broadsides and writing in Scots, Irish, Welsh and Gaelic.
-The author concludes that the literary history we inherit is built on the political outcome of the Revolution of 1688.
+This book seeks to rewrite assumptions about the Augustan era through an exploration of Jacobite ideology.
+The author studies canonical and noncanonical literature and uncovers a new "four nations" literary history defined in terms of a struggle for control of the language of authority between Jacobite and Hanoverian writers.
+Sources explored include ballads in Scots, Irish, Welsh and Gaelic.
+The author concludes that the literary history of the Augustan age is built on the history of the victors in the Revolution of 1688.

 • An account of British literary history involving all four nations